Shyness, its definition, as well as others, for the sake of comparison.

 Being Shy, Serious and Okay

 I remember sitting on a park bench once, contemplating the river.
 I was on a break from work or school.
-A guy came up to me and asked if I was okay.
+A man approached me and asked if I was okay.
 Why?, I said.
 “You’re not smiling”, he stated.

 Seriously?
-I remember that brief but indelible encounter to this day and it was 30 plus years ago.
+I remember that brief but indelible encounter to this day, which was over 30 years ago.
 That engagement made me angry on many levels.
 I was enjoying a moment of silence in nature.
 What does smiling have to do with anything?

 A smile or cheerful disposition can often hide what is really going on inside of us all, especially if we are doing it to please or appease.
-Think about the class clown or office prankster and why they are vying for that kind of attention?
-Or the sweet, quiet, always polite student whom no one really knows, but say hi to everyday.
+Think about the class clown or office prankster and why they are vying for that kind of attention.
+Or the sweet, quiet, always polite student whom no one knows, but says hi to everyday.
 We all know them or are them.

 Traversing the Shy, Selfish and Selfless Spectrum

-So how is it wrong to become more true to yourself?
-Is it really selfish or self-centered?
+So, how is it wrong to become more true to yourself?
+Is it selfish or self-centered?
 If it is, is that so wrong?
-How else are we going to come to terms with who we are, if we rely only on the perspectives, opinions and criticisms of others who do not occupy our minds or bodies?
-How else can we help others, if we have not a clue how to help ourselves.
-When we act and speak our truth, it may be painful for others at first.
-But that pain will subside as we learn and began to understand the truths about who we are without 24/7 analysis.
+How else are we going to come to terms with who we are if we rely only on the perspectives, opinions, and criticisms of others who do not occupy our minds or bodies?
+How else can we help others if we have no clue how to help ourselves?
+When we act and speak our truth, it may be initially painful for others.
+But that pain will subside as we learn and begin to understand the truths about who we are without 24/7 analysis.

-Fortunately this where my life as an artist continues to save me.
+Fortunately, this is where my life as an artist continues to save me.
 I have found ways to expel most of those resentments and anger through my work in the studio and my writing.
-Taking my inner thoughts and making them visual allows me to let them go.
+Expressing my inner thoughts visually allows me to release them.
 Surprisingly, the work I create does not appear angry.
-It may appear mysterious and moody, but my imagery does not slap you in the face with rage.
-My subconscious seems to work through these feelings using nuance and subtlety.
+It may seem mysterious and moody, but my imagery does not assault you with rage.
+My subconscious works through these feelings using nuance and subtlety.

 Admittedly, there are times it can be a heavy and tiring daily slog.
 Anger has many different levels of delivery and exposure.